Read it, sign it, live by it

 Climate change exacerbates the likelihood of tree pests and disease.
 Fluctuating seasonal changes knock species out of sync with each other.
-The impacts of storms and drought may fragment already declining habitats and negatively affect species’ range.
-The natural world could struggle to adapt in its battle for survival, and ancient woodland, a habitat made up of unique and delicate ecosystems, is particularly vulnerable.
+The impacts of storms and drought may fragment already declining habitats and affect the range of some species.
+The natural world could struggle to adapt in its battle for survival.
+As a habitat made up of unique and delicate ecosystems, ancient woodland is particularly vulnerable.

 We’re working to help woods and trees weather these changes.
 We promote their role in both rural and urban settings as part of the toolkit for tackling the impacts of climate change.
 We raise awareness of the issues and encourage personal action, such as planting trees.
 And as an organisation we continue to reduce our own impact on the environment.